- Research

 We combine piecewise-linear functions PSigmoid(x) and PTanh(x) with a security addition protocol and a secure multiplication protocol to construct new secure piecewise-linear functions SPSigmoid(x) and SPTanh(x) respectively, which are treated as activation functions of gates.
 Since the construction steps of SPSigmoid(x) and SPTanh(x) are similar, we only take SPSigmoid(x) as an example, which is defined as follows.

-where a and b respectively denote the coefficient and the constant term of PSigmoid(x) running on S1; a′′ and b′′ respectively denote the coefficient and the constant term of PSigmoid(x) running on S2.
+where a′ and b′ respectively denote the coefficient and the constant term of PSigmoid(x) running on S1; a′′ and b′′ respectively denote the coefficient and the constant term of PSigmoid(x) running on S2.

 Forget gate.
 The forget gate SPSigmoid(x) treats ht−1 (the output vector of the previous unit) and xt (the input vector of the current unit) as input values.
 For each item in ct−1 (the memory vector of the previous unit), SPSigmoid(x) generates a value within [0, 1] to handle the forgetting degree of the previous unit.
 The relevant calculating processes are shown as follows.